Choosing Best Appliances for your Rental Property

-Thanks to popular home improvement TV shows like Fixer Upper, Property Brothers, Flip or Flop and Love it or List it, homeowners and renovators are often associated with new appliances in the kitchen and laundry rooms.
+Popular home improvement TV shows like Fixer Upper, Property Brothers, Flip or Flop, and Love it or List it, often focus on major renovations in home layout, flooring, windows and more.

 Modern Appliance Features & Benefits

-The typical kitchen appliances are fridges, stoves, microwaves, and dishwashers and perhaps the ubiquitous coffee machine.
-Toaster ovens, wine coolers and extra freezers are possibilities too if there’s room.
-And in the laundry room, you have your dryer and washing machine.
+The typical kitchen appliances are fridges, stoves, garbage disposal units, microwaves, and dishwashers and in the laundry room, the clothes dryer and washing machine.

 It makes sense to buy durable appliances that require little maintenance and ones that can fit into the space.
-We discuss the top benefits renters want below.
+On top of that are smart home features, energy efficiency, and capacities that are right for a particular rental unit.

 Upgrading to New Means a Happier Tenant and Less Time Waste for You